dobbelina/repository.dobbelina/README.md

 # Ultimate Whitecream
-Ultimate Whitecream addon update	Version 1.1.83
+Ultimate Whitecream addon update	Version 1.1.84

-Removed: Cat3Movie

-Fixed: PornHub

-Fixed: xHamster
+Fixed: BubbaPorn

-Fixed: Hentaihaven
+Fixed: XvideoSpanish

-Fixed: XVideosHits
+Fixed: YourFreeTube

-Fixed: Anybunny
+Fixed: ParadiseHill

-Improved: Chaturbate,(Tag support)

-Improved: PornTrex

 All credit to the fantastic people at reddit who has provided the fixes, and especially jdoedev & 12asdfg12